schoeneberg/lym1d/README.md

 In the case of NERSC use, this can point to `/global/cfs/cdirs/desi/science/lya/y1-p1d/likelihood_files/`, whereas `data_path` would be set to `data_files/Chabanier19/`.
 Please find also the corresponding input file with `_NERSC` on the corresponding MontePython directory (!).

+##### What should my run configuration look like?

+There is no general definite way to run MontePython, and it depends a bit on the specifics of your setup.
+For smaller systems, running 4 MPI chains in parallel is a good idea, with up to 4 cores per chain.
+On larger systems, there is in principle no upper bound.
+Between 8 and 16 MPI chains in parallel are decent, and the number of OpenMPI threads should be at least around 4-8 per chain.
+An example would consist of 8 MPI chains run with 4 cores per chain.
+Random Access Memory requirements of class are typically not an issue, and much less MontePython, so they can be of order ~100MB per core. *For the specifics of having set most parameters to nuisance mode, it is generally a good idea to take fewer OpenMPI threads and more MPI runs (e.g. 16 chains each with a single core)*

 #### Running with Cobaya

 The cobaya wrapper interaction will be published shortly